GUIDE 2025

 • Designing webpage layouts

 Content designers guide and participate in the implementation of their content design strategy.
-Since the role requires you to be multi-functional, a content designer needs to create content and have strong communication and collaborative skills.
+Since the role requires you to be multi-functional, a content designer must create content and have strong communication and collaborative skills.
 Additionally, their implementation has to incorporate all the learnings of the earlier phases so that it doesn’t suffer from fundamental issues.

 5. Incorporate Feedback and Improve